-UNCSA offers a myriad of opportunities for you to gain exposure for your company and connect with our discerning audience.
-Major productions include The Nutcracker ballet and UNCSA all-school musicals, such as West Side Story in 2007 and Oklahoma! in 2011, which attract total audiences of over 11,000.
+UNCSA offers myriad opportunities for you to gain exposure for your company and connect with our discerning audience.
+Major productions include The Nutcracker ballet and UNCSA all-school musicals, such as West Side Story in 2007 and Oklahoma! in 2011, which attracted total audiences of over 11,000.

 This year's performances calendar is composed of over 300 recitals, concerts, plays, musicals, dance showcases, film screenings, and much more.
 Each one represents an opportunity for you to support UNCS's dual mission of educating students and presenting artistically excellent works for the benefit of this community.